 While college courses may equip students with ample amounts of terminology related to their major, an internship offers hands-on experiences and exposure to real-world situations.
 Internships provide valuable tools and lessons to take with you while making strides toward becoming a functioning member of the “adulting” community.
-I may have read, written and taken exams on marketing to a specific audience in the classroom, but at Burkhart, I actually did it.
+I’m Bridget, and I may have read, written and taken exams on marketing to a specific audience in the classroom, but as an intern at Burkhart, I actually did it.

 As expected, during my first couple of days at Burkhart, I was full of nerves.
 Honestly, I felt a little lost.
 Hootsuite confused me, upset customers on social media scared me, and perfectly crafting a tweet under 140 characters seemed impossible.
 This was the time where I had to ask ALL the questions.
 A client received an angry message on Facebook?
 I emailed Katy.
 Unsure of which keyword to highlight on WordPress?
 To Katy’s office I went.
 InDesign raining on my parade?
 I think you get the point.
 As anxious as I was when faced with a new task, asking questions along the way helped me become extremely efficient and better understand new challenges.